geraldo-netto/legome/README.md

 Will be transformed into this
 ![Transformed image](example/output.jpg)

-now it's your turn to order some bricks and build up the image! :)
+Now, it's your turn to order some bricks and build up the image! :)

 ## TODO